-A fireplace can be a great aesthetic and functional feature to have in your home.
-Plus, it’s cozy and relaxing to bask in the heat thrown by crackling logs – especially on a chilly night.
-Those moments can be quickly spoiled if you suspect a problem with your fireplace and begin to worry.
+As the days get shorter and the temperature drops, you may start thinking about cozying up to the glow of a crackling fire in your home.
+But the moment can quickly be spoiled if you suspect a problem with your fireplace and begin to worry.
 Here are seven chimney and fireplace safety tips to proactively address potential problems.

 The Chimney Safety Institute of America recommends that chimneys, fireplaces and vents be inspected annually and cleaned or repaired, if necessary.
 In addition to cleaning, a professional chimney sweep should be able to check your chimney for cracks or loose bricks.